nadavcohe/SF_crime/README.md

 I calculated this by the euclidean distance of each crime from the location of the relevant police station, and allotted them to bins of distances (~100M per bin).
 Although the correlations are positive, they are fairly weak and so cannot be used for inference.

+**K-nearest neighbours**
+An unsuccessful attempt was done to use nearest neighbours in order to predict the crime type based on the location.
+It was unsuccessful, because there are some locations, which literately has thousands of crimes exactly at the same GPS location.
+This prevent a reasonable use of nearest neighbours - but also raises another question.
+In one point there were more than 12k crimes reported between 2006-2009, on a average of roughly 10 crimes per day.
+It seems reasonable for the police to patrol those locations more than often than the usual.

 **K-Means**
 To conclude my work I asked if there are crime clusters across geographic locations SF?
-To answer that I counted the number of crimes in each point and tried to cluster it using k-mean.
+To answer that, I used the division of SF map into bins (~100M), and counted the number of crimes in each bin.
+The distribution of crimes at the been was considered a vector in R^13, and k-mean algorithm was used to cluster the bins.
-Each point has a vector of all crimes that took place in it.
+The motivation is that points with higher counts of crimes will be closer to each other (because of the structure of the L2 norm), while we also address the different distribution of crimes in each bin.
 After running the k-means twice:
 Once for raw count:
 ![](fig/gCluster.png)
-Here we can see each cluster crime distribution:
+Here we can see each cluster crime distribution (each colour represent a different plot):
 ![](fig/gClusterBarPlot.png)
 And another for proportion of crime in the point :
 ![](fig/gClusterFreq.png)
 Here we can see each cluster crime distribution:
 ![](fig/gClusterBarPlotFreq.png)
 The results in general are very similar.
-We can clearly see that some crime types are more common in certain areas than others.
+We can clearly see that some crime types are more common in certain cluster groups than others.

 #Other directions
 1. Bayesian network